International Training & Fieldwork Award

 The intention of the Award scheme is to broaden the horizons of laboratory-based workers, by providing funds to allow travel in pursuit of their academic interests in parasitology, especially those who would not necessarily otherwise be able to gain international field and/or laboratory experience/tuition.
 Applications consistent with this intention are particularly encouraged.

 Applicants should be PhD students or should have recently (within the last 2 years) completed their PhD.
 Applicants should be BSP members at the time of application (awardees must have been a member of the society for at least 6 months at the time of application).
 The Society will provide support of up to £1,500 which should cover the costs of travel and subsistence for not less than two weeks.
-Successful applicants will be expected to provide a report on their trip/visit for publication on the BSP website.
+Successful applicants will be expected to provide a report on their trip/visit for publication on the BSP website and that the support is acknowledged in any publications derived from the field work?.

 Applications for The International award should be sent to the Hon.
 Treasurer by the given deadlines.
 Council will consider applications at the next appropriate meeting and applicants will be notified of the outcome within two weeks of the council meeting.